TotoMC-13/TotoMC-13/README.md

 ### About me
-* 🧠  Python and Kotlin
+* 🧠  Im studying computer science and I enjoy coding in my free time, most of my projects are private (at least by now).

 ### Skills